gpaulissen/jython/BLOG.md

 Add the Ant bin directory to environment variable PATH.

+## Maven

+Just download it from the Apache site or use one already on the system:

+DOS&gt; dir/s/b c:\mvn.bat

+Add the Ant bin directory to environment variable PATH.

 ## Java

 You need a Java 1.8 or higher to be installed somewhere and let the environment variable JAVA\_HOME point to that directory.